eclipse-vertx/vert.x/core_manual_js.md

 ### Creating a Net Client

-To create a TCP client you invoke the `createNetClient` function on the `vertx` instance.
+To create a TCP client you call the `createNetClient` method on your `vertx` instance.

     var client = vertx.createNetClient();